 If it happened, chances are someone somewhere captured the event with their camera.
 Instagram and Facebook have made everything newsworthy: a trip to the mall, a baby's first steps, last night's meal . . . it really doesn't matter, shoot it and post it.

-I for one enjoy these mediums.
-I like to see photographic journals unfold and it is definitely nice to view pictures of our grand kids who live in different states.
-But if there is a dark cloud in this digital sky it is the preoccupation with "my story."
+Hazards aside, I enjoy these mediums.
+I like to see photographic journals unfold and it is always a treat to view pictures of our grands.
+But if there is a dark cloud in this digital sky it is our preoccupation with "my story."

-I witnessed a refreshing alternative to "selfie" last week reading Mark Noll's Turning Points: Decisive Moments in the History of Christianity.
+I witnessed a refreshing alternative to “the selfie" reading Mark Noll's Turning Points: Decisive Moments in the History of Christianity.
 Noll, a Christian and distinguished historian of Christianity and religious history, highlights fourteen key "moments" in the two millennia since Christ.

 One of those movements, in the words of Noll, "in many ways the most beneficial -- institutional event in the history of Christianity" was the rise of monasticism.
 At their best monastics "renounced the comforts of society and sought the spiritual rewards of self-discipline" in their pursuit of Christ.
 One of the key players in this movement was Benedict who lived in the sixth century.